Decentralized-ID/decentralized-id.github.io/README.md

 ![](https://upload.wikimedia.org/wikipedia/en/thumb/f/f8/Internet_dog.jpg/220px-Internet_dog.jpg)

 #### Note
 Information is not so easily organized in a linear fashion.
-This document is a product of the effort to enter all of the best blockchain, self-sovereign, and decentralized identity links into a database, which will power a [web-app](https://github.com/infominer33/Crypto-library) for search, manual navigation through the tags, and pages like this.
+This list is a by-product of the effort to enter all of the best blockchain, self-sovereign, and decentralized identity links into a database, which will power a [web-app](https://github.com/infominer33/Crypto-library) for search, manual navigation through the tags, and pages like this.
 With comments and reactions, so that it can become a co-operative effort among those who get involved.

-In the mean-time, after gathering all of the links I had already into [one collection](/blockchain-id.toml), I knew I could make an awesome document out of them sooner than a live demo of the app that is in progress.
+In the mean-time, after gathering all of the links I had already into [one collection](/blockchain-id.toml), I knew I could make an awesome list out of them sooner than a live demo of the app that is in progress.

 ### Contents